nspi/vbcg/README.md

 #### Compatibility

-The current master branch is tested on Ubuntu 14.04 (and on Ubuntu 12.04 using [Travis-CI](https://travis-ci.org/nspi/vbcg)).
+The current development branch is tested on Ubuntu 14.04 (and on Ubuntu 12.04 using [Travis-CI](https://travis-ci.org/nspi/vbcg)).
 The current master branch is additionally tested on Windows 7 but the performance on Windows is inferior.

 ## Available data
 | Information   								  | FPS | Duration | Resolution | Download 	    |